FinnONeill/3rdYearProject/technical_manual/Testing Documentation/Testing.md

 ## 6. Known Bugs and Issues

 ### 6.1 Android Application Bugs and Issues
-1. An internet connection is required to use the app, could be solved by >>>>>>
+1. An Internet connection is required to use the app, could be solved by >>>>>>
 2. If you have a connection and input the wrong username or password, it will print the "Oops!
 Something went wrong, check your connection" instead of printing the correct "Incorrect username or password".
-3. The price, table number and Person who created the order are not being sent or stored in the database with the current version of the application due to time constraints and as a result the price of each order, the table number the order came from and who sent the order are not accessable in received orders.
+3. The price, table number and Person who created the order are not being sent or stored in the database with the current version of the application due to time constraints and as a result the price of each order, the table number the order came from and who sent the order are not accessible in received orders.
 4. When in the Item detail view, it will only display the first 15 characters of a menu item, pending the size of your device.
 5. If you rotate the screen, the Item name will revert back to the default "Food Description".
 6. When you add multiple orders in a session, the Menu item number to the left of the menu item name, when on the total/current order will keep increasing and not reset correctly until the application is closed or you log out.